roshanreddy118/electrolux-discount-api/README.md

     - README.md
     - ARCHITECTURE.md (with diagrams)

-Then share the repository link (and live demo URL if deployed).
+Then share the repository link (https://github.com/roshanreddy118/electrolux-discount-api).
 ---
 ✨ **Good luck, and have fun!**
 ---